-These amazing animals have prediction power
+These amazing animals test their prediction powers! - CBBC Newsround

 If it is a cloudy day, the Groundhog won't be able to see its shadow.
 This means that spring will come early that year.

+But watch the video and you will see Achilles was pretty chill about the whole thing.

+Achilles didn't do too badly during the tournament but did incorrectly choose Belgium to win the World Cup over France.
+Never mind!

-During the American presidential election, China decided to see if Geda the Monkey could predict the future.
+During the US presidential election in 2016, China decided to see if Geda the Monkey could predict the future.

 They used cardboard cut outs of both Donald Trump and Hilary Clinton.
 The monkey then predicted that Donald Trump would win by kissing his cardboard face!